PPM Summit Basel 2020: key take- aways

 Binocs supports organizations in tackling one of the most critical challenges: proactively ensuring that the right resources are available, at the right moment, while avoiding too much administrative planning work.
-That was the key message that our VP of sales, Frederik Jaenen, communicated at the PPM conference in Basel last Thursday (via video conferencing due to the exceptional circumstances).
-He used three real-life showcases to support his message.
-As some people were unable to attend, we thought: why not share a small summary of what we presented?
+This is the key message that I communicated to the Annual Project, Program, and Portfolio Management Conference in Basel last Thursday (via video conferencing due to COVID-19).
+I used three real-life showcases to support my message.
+As some people were unable to attend PPM 2020, I thought: why not share a short summary of what was presented?

 PPM 2020 – main lines of action